 Female Urinary Incontinence

-Interested patients can call the Bladder Clinic at (608) 263-4757 to schedule an initial consultation.
+Interested patients can call the Urology Clinic at (608) 263-4757 to schedule an initial consultation.

 UW Health's urology program offers treatment for women with urinary incontinence.